 Overhead view of pureed mango layered over chia seed pudding in a glass jar.

-For tropical coconut chia pudding, use light canned coconut milk instead of unsweetened almond or cashew milk.
+For tropical chia pudding with coconut milk, use light canned coconut milk instead of unsweetened almond or cashew milk or half full-fat coconut milk and half water or lighter milk.
 Make sure you give the can a good shake before use!

 Can I use frozen mango?